Higher Koszul duality and $n$-affineness: Main setup

+Such limit is computed along pullback $(n+1)$-functors, which are both right and left adjoint to the pushforward $(n+1)$-functors.
+So, it can be equivalently computed as the \textit{colimit} along the latter, i.e.,
-\begin{defn} Let $\scrX$ be a prestack.
-We say that $\scrX$ is \textit{$n$-affine} if the global sections $(n+1)$-functor is a monadic morphism in the $(\infinity,2)$-category $(n+2)\LinkPrLUtwo[n+1]$ of $\Bbbk$-linear presentable $(n+1)$-categories. \end{defn} \begin{remark} Thanks to \cite[Proposition $14.3.6$]{stefanichthesis}, we know that for $n\geqslant2$ the monadicity requirement for $n$-affineness can be checked at the level of the underlying categories -- i.e., the $(n+1)$-functor $(n+1)\boldsymbol{\Gamma}(\scrX,-)$ is a monadic morphism of presentable $\Bbbk$-linear $(n+1)$-categories if and only if the underlying functor of ordinary categories is monadic.

-However, in the case $n=1$ \cref{def:naffineness} recovers \cref{def:1affine} (\cite[Remark $14.3.8$]{stefanichthesis}).
+Both the above limit and colimit are computed inside $(n+1)\LinkPrLUtwo[n].$ \end{remark} \begin{remark} Thanks to \cite[Proposition $14.3.6$]{stefanichthesis}, we know that for $n\geqslant2$ the monadicity requirement for $n$-affineness can be checked at the level of the underlying categories -- i.e., the $(n+1)$-functor $(n+1)\boldsymbol{\Gamma}(\scrX,-)$ is a monadic morphism of presentable $\Bbbk$-linear $(n+1)$-categories if and only if the underlying functor of ordinary categories is monadic.
+If $n=1$, \cref{def:naffineness} recovers \cref{def:1affine} (\cite[Remark $14.3.8$]{stefanichthesis}).
 As explained in \cref{remark:on0affineness}, this is is a stronger requirement than asking simply for the monadicity of the global sections functor: indeed, this is equivalent to asking for it to be a \textit{colimit-preserving} monadic right adjoint.

+The weak and strong notion of $n$-affineness in fact coincide as soon as $n\geqslant 2$.
+That is, when $n \geqslant 2$, if the global sections functor is monadic, it is automatically a monadic morphism in $(n+2)\LinkPrLUtwo[n+1]$.
+Hence, it induces a $\Bbbk$-linear equivalence of presentable $(n+1)$-categories

-The fact that, for $n\geqslant2$, this issue does not arise boils down to the fact that pullbacks and pushforwards between presentable $(n+1)$-categories of quasi-coherent sheaves of $n$-categories form an \textit{ambidextrous} adjunction in $(n+2)\LinkPrLUtwo[n+1]$, as already mentioned in \cref{remark:shvcatleftrightkan}.
-In particular, if $n\geqslant2$ the monadicity requirement of \cref{def:naffineness} yields a $\Bbbk$-linear equivalence of presentable $(n+1)$-categories
+This follows immediately from the fact that pullbacks and pushforwards between presentable $(n+1)$-categories of quasi-coherent sheaves of $n$-categories form an \textit{ambidextrous} adjunction in $(n+2)\LinkPrLUtwo[n+1]$, as already mentioned in \cref{remark:shvcatleftrightkan}. \end{remark}